 - Check links regularly, especially after big website changes

 Cleaning up broken links helps people stay on your site and makes it easier for Google to understand your content.
-This is one of the easier technical SEO issues to address, and worth keeping on your regular maintenance checklist.
+This is one of the easier technical SEO problems to address, and worth keeping on your regular maintenance checklist.

 7. Poor Site Architecture